-Elisabeth Plessen was born in 1944 as Elisabeth Charlotte Marguerite Augusta Gräfin von Plessen in Eastern Holstein’s Neustadt.
-At first she grew up at her parent’s estate, Sierhagen, and later she attended a girl’s boarding school in Wieblingen near Heidelberg.
-After high school she studied German Language and Literature, Philosophy and History in Paris and Berlin.
-She completed her studies with a dissertation on contemporary narrative.
-Plessen took long trips to the Caribbean, Latin America and the Soviet Union.
-As early as the 1960s she began translating the works of Hemingway, among others, and alongside published individual stories and poems.
-Plessen became known to a wider circle of readers with the publication of the volume »Meine ungeschriebenen Memoiren« (1974; Engl: Unwritten Memories, 1976) by Katia Mann.
-She managed her breakthrough as a writer with her debut novel »Mitteilung an den Adel« (1976; tr: Note to the Gentry).
+Elisabeth Plessen was born in 1944 as Elisabeth Charlotte Marguerite Augusta Countess von Plessen in Neustadt, in eastern Holstein.
+Initially, she grew up on her parents’ estate in Sierhagen, later attending a girls’ boarding school in Wieblingen near Heidelberg.
+After graduating from high school, she studied German literature, philosophy, and history in Paris and Berlin.
+She completed her studies with a dissertation on contemporary epics.
+Extensive travels took Plessen to the Caribbean, Latin America, and the Soviet Union.
+Since the late 1960s, she has appeared as a translator of works, including those of Hemingway, and has published individual stories and poems.
+Plessen became well-known in literary circles after the release of the volume »Meine ungeschriebenen Memoiren« (1974; Eng. »Such Sad Tidings«, 1976) Her breakthrough as a writer came with her debut novel »Mitteilungen an den Adel« (1976; tr: Notifications to the Nobility).

-Already in this volume, as in almost all of her literary works, the author skillfully combines her own biography with elements of contemporary history.
-In the novel she addresses the relationship to her father and her noble ancestry.
-The work was praised by critics and is among the most well-known texts about the conflict of 1968 generation with the generation of their fathers.
-In her second novel »Kohlhaas« (1979) she turned away from the personal world.
-Instead the book is based on Heinrich von Kleist’s novella about the turmoil of the peasant wars of the 16th century.
-However, she dealt less with the legal interpretations which are in the foreground for Kleist and more with the freedom to determine one’s destiny.
-From 1980 on Plessen worked again as a translator.
-Influenced by her relationship with the theater director Peter Zadek, she more frequently focused on dramatic works such as those by Shakespeare, Chekhov and Marguerite Duras.
-Simultaneously she wrote her own novels, short stories and poems.
-The author processed her intimate knowledge of theater and the media world in the novel »Der Knick« (1997; tr: The Bend) about a drug-addicted actress.
-In »Das Kavalierhaus« (2004: tr: The Cavalier House) she relives her youth in boarding school in the Adenauer era in literary form.
-In her latest novel »Ida« (2010), the writer goes back to the 1970s to tell about an architect’s relationship with a student who is over thirty years younger.
-In 2010 she also edited the last volume of Peter Zadek’s autobiography »Die Wanderjahre« (tr: The Wander Years).
+In this volume, as in almost all her literary works, the author skilfully intertwines her own biography with elements of contemporary history.
+The novel deals with her relationship to her father and her aristocratic origins.
+The work was highly praised by critics and is among the most well-known texts about the conflict of the ’68 generation with their fathers’ generation.
+In her second novel, »Kohlhaas« (1979), she delves into the chaos of the peasant wars of the 16th century, based on Heinrich von Kleist’s novella.
+However, with her, the focus is less on different legal interpretations, like Kleist, but rather on the freedom to determine one’s own fate.
+From 1980 onwards, Plessen worked more intensively as a translator.
+Influenced by her relationship with the theatre director Peter Zadek, she often focused on dramatic works, including those of Shakespeare, Chekhov, and Marguerite Duras.
+Simultaneously, she wrote novels, stories, and poems.
+The author processed her intimate knowledge of the theatre and media world in the novel »Der Knick« (1997; tr: The Bend) about a drug-addicted actress.
+In »Das Kavalierhaus« (2004; tr: The Cavaliers’ House), she allows her youth in a boarding school during the Adenauer era to re-emerge in a literary form.
+In her novel »Ida« (2010), the writer returns to the 1970s and tells the story of an architect’s relationship with a student more than thirty years his junior.
+In 2010, she also released the last volume of Peter Zadek’s autobiography »Die Wanderjahre« (tr: The Wander Years).
 Her novel »Die Unerwünschte« (2019; tr: The Unwanted) is a follow-up to her debut, looking at seventy years of family history.
 Her latest novel »Die Frau in den Bäumen« (2023; tr: The Woman in the Trees) is a literary summer journey to Italy in the 1970s.

-Elisabeth Plessen has won various literary awards such as the German Critics Prize and the Meersburger Droste Prize.
+Elisabeth Plessen has been honored with various literary awards such as the German Critics’ Prize and the Meersburg Droste Prize.
 The author lives in Berlin and Tuscany.